inlab-geo/espresso/docs/source/index.rst

-.. cofi-espresso documentation master file, created by sphinx-quickstart on Fri Jun  3 13:47:44 2022.
+.. geo-espresso documentation master file, created by sphinx-quickstart on Fri Jun  3 13:47:44 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.